KIrynaW/coast-keepers-project/README.md

        ![About Us text and photo of the team](docs/readme-images/aboutus-feature.jpg)

-    - The *About Us* setion is followed by the *Reasons* section, with a why join heading with text explaining the ramifications of coastal pollution.
-Here the user can learn about the importance of joining the cause.
+    - The *About Us* setion is followed by the *Reasons* section, with a strong heading and text explaining the ramifications of coastal pollution.
+    - Here the user can learn about the importance of joining the cause.
     - The text is set against deep green background with white text which stands out and makes the content very effective.

        ![Text about why one should join the cause](docs/readme-images/whyjoin-text.jpg)
-    - Furthe the *About* page expanding on the topic of importance of website's cause, by listing four main reasons why the initiative of the website is important.
+    - Furthe the *About* page expands on the topic of importance of the website's environmental cause, by listing four main reasons why the initiative of the website is important.
     - Here the information is more detailed and specific and gives the user deeper insight.
     - This section is not too text heaavy, preventing information overload.
     - The round image feature is carried through to About page for consistency.